nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 - Alternative 2:
 use hard-code integer or string.
   - Pros: Low cost of constructing a status.
   - Cons: Hard to read.
 And have to recode if status changes much.

+### Appointment Date Feature

+### Implementation

+The proposed appointment feature is facilitated by the `appointment` class and the formatter from `SimpleDateFormat`.
+The following methods in the package works together to filter appointment date input:

+- `Appointment#formatter` — A simple date formatter which allows tailored date format `yyyy-MM-dd`.
+- `Appointment#checkFormattedDate()` — Check if the given date is valid for an appointment, which:
+  - First, use the `Parser` from `SimpleDateFormat` to examine the format with valid year, month and day value.
+  - Secondly, check if the formatted date is too old , i.e. before the using day, since a new appointment should be scheduled in the future.

+### Design Considerations:

+**Aspect: How status feature represents:**

+- Alternative 1 (current choice):
+  use `Date` type.
+  - Pros: Give every status a human-readable name.
+And it's easy to extend for more status.
+  - Cons: Add more overhead to create another class.

+- Alternative 2:
+  use `String` type.
+  - Pros: Low cost of constructing a status.
+  - Cons: Hard to read.
+And have to recode if status changes much.